ttd2089/garlic/README.md

 The [`di`][di] package is able to create and initialize many types without requiring users to provide an explicit [factory](#factories).

-The default factory for any struct type starts with the zero value for the type, then initializes all of the exported members using the [`di.Resolver`][di.Resolver]. _NOTE_ that the exported members are initialized with whichever factory the [`di.Resolver`][di.Resolver] has registered for its type which is not necessarily a default factory.
+The default factory for any struct type starts with the zero value for the type, then initializes all of the exported members using the [`di.Resolver`](#resolvers). _NOTE_ that the exported members are initialized with whichever factory the [`di.Resolver`](#resolvers) has registered for its type which is not necessarily a default factory.

 The default factory for `bool`, numeric, array, and string types provide the zero value.
 This includes any type whose [`reflect.Kind`][reflect.Kind] is `reflect.Bool`, `reflect.Int`, `reflect.Int8`, `reflect.Int16`, `reflect.Int32`, `reflect.Int64`, `reflect.Uint`, `reflect.Uint8`, `reflect.Uint16`, `reflect.Uint32`, `reflect.Uint64`, `reflect.Float32`, `reflect.Float64`, `reflect.Complex64`, `reflect.Complex128`, `reflect.Array`, or `reflect.String`.